SoftFever/OrcaSlicer/README.markdown

       Speed options:
-        --travel-speed      Speed of non-print moves in mm/sec (default: 130) --perimeter-speed   Speed of print moves for perimeters in mm/sec (default: 30) --infill-speed      Speed of print moves in mm/sec (default: 60) --solid-infill-speed Speed of print moves for solid surfaces in mm/sec (default: 60) --bridge-speed      Speed of bridge print moves in mm/sec (default: 60)
+        --travel-speed      Speed of non-print moves in mm/sec (default: 130) --perimeter-speed   Speed of print moves for perimeters in mm/sec (default: 30) --small-perimeter-speed
+                            Speed of print moves for small perimeters in mm/sec (default: 30) --infill-speed      Speed of print moves in mm/sec (default: 60) --solid-infill-speed Speed of print moves for solid surfaces in mm/sec (default: 60) --bridge-speed      Speed of bridge print moves in mm/sec (default: 60)